cserl-iitb/bootcamp2022/os_internals/week-2/part_a/README.md

 A simple example is given [here](https://www.geeksforgeeks.org/xv6-operating-system-add-a-user-program/).

 1. After executing <code>make qemu</code> you will see a prompt.
 The prompt is the xv6 command line interface to execute user level programs.
 Begin with <code>ls</code> and <code>find</code> programs and try executing them.<br /><br />
 The source code for all programs is included as part of the xv6 distribution.
 Look up the implementation of these programs.
 For example, **cat.c** has the source code for the <code>cat</code> program.
-Execute and lookup the following: <code>ls, cat, wc, echo, grep</code> etc. Understand how the syntax in some places is different than normal C syntax.<br /><br />
+Execute and lookup the following: <code>ls, cat, wc, echo, grep</code>.
+Understand how the syntax in some places is different than normal C syntax.<br /><br />
 Check the _**makefile**_ to see how the program <code>wc</code> is set up for compilation.
 (You can search for wc in the file to see what additions are made.)

 2. Modify the existing shell program _**sh.c**_ in xv6 to change the shell prompt.
 E.g.